Latest column

 Freedom Broker offers market access to Kazakhstan

-TV/radio notes: On 5 February 2024, Andreas Männicke was interviewed by Carola Ferstl on Money Talk about gold, commodities and the new opportunities in Eastern Europe.
-You can download all radio and TV interviews in the video archive at www.eaststock.de, including the last video in EastStockTV, episode 220.
-By the way: have you already subscribed to the EastStockTV YouTube channel?
+TV/Radio Notes: On 5 February 2024, Andreas Männicke was interviewed by Carola Ferstl on Money Talk about gold, commodities and the new opportunities in Eastern Europe.
+On 5 December 2024, Andreas Männicke was interviewed by Heinrich Leben on Börsenradio Networks about the new opportunities in Eastern Europe, particularly in Ukraine after the end of the war.
+All radio and TV interviews can be downloaded from the video archive at www.eaststock.de, including the latest video on EastStockTV, episode 242.
+By the way: Have you already subscribed to the new YouTube channel – BRICS TV, in addition to the EastStockTV YouTube channel?

 Subscribe now for free to the Andreas Männicke Newsletter to receive the full content by email.